JuliaLang/julia/README.arm.md

 override USE_SYSTEM_ARPACK=1
 ````

-The following command will install all the necessary libraries on Ubuntu.
+The following command will install all the necessary libraries on Ubuntu:

 ````
 sudo apt-get install libblas3gf liblapack3gf libarpack2 libfftw3-dev libgmp3-dev \